Hover-Labs/pytezos-harbinger-poster/README.md

 Things default to production and you can specify your poster private key with `--poster-key` or via the `POSTER_KEY` environment variable.

-If you want to run things via docker, you can just run `make build-docker` and `make run POSTER_KEY=YOUR_POSTER_KEY` or do whatever docker things you'd like!
+If you want to run things via docker, you can just run `make build-docker` and `make prod-poster POSTER_KEY=YOUR_POSTER_KEY` or do whatever docker things you'd like!